 If you’re in the Northeast and craving Thai, Mee Sen is pretty good.
 It’s on Mississippi Ave and has nice lunch specials.
 I came here with my local chum George.

 Mee Sen Thai lunch

-I really like this spot.
-I came here in the summer of 2014 randomly.
-I was heading to a coffee shop across the street when I got hungry.
-I came in for a quick lunch and ended up absolutely loving my meal.
-Since I’ve visited Portland a few times, I’ve come back and I’m still a huge fan.
+I am a huge fan of Luce.
+In 2014, I randomly parked in front of Luce when I was meeting a friend at a coffee shop.
+I decided to go in for a quick lunch and ended up loving my meal.
+Since that initial visit, I’ve come back and I’m still a huge fan.
 The tagliatelle is delicious as is the octopus salad and the little antipasti items.

 Tagliatelle with beef and pork ragu at Luce